fat/haunt/README.md

 ##### Before

-When executed before an issue, the haunt contain everything made available to a regular issue/pull-request test.
+Before methods will be passed an object with the same properties as an issue/pull-request.

 ##### After

-When executed after an issue, the haunt will contain everything made available to a regular issue/pull-request test, with the addition of a mocha reporter object:
+After methods will be passed an object with the same properties as an issue/pull-request, with the addition of a mocha reporter object:

-+ haunt.reporter.stats - a mocha stat object
++ issue.reporter.stats - a mocha stat object
-+ haunt.reporter.stats.tests - the number of tests run
++ issue.reporter.stats.tests - the number of tests run
-+ haunt.reporter.stats.passes - the number of tests passed
++ issue.reporter.stats.passes - the number of tests passed
-+ haunt.reporter.stats.failures - the number of tests failed
++ issue.reporter.stats.failures - the number of tests failed
-+ haunt.reporter.failures - an array of failed test object
++ issue.reporter.failures - an array of failed test object
-+ haunt.reporter.failures[*].title - the title of the failed test
++ issue.reporter.failures[*].title - the title of the failed test

 ##### Methods

 The following convenience methods are made available on all haunt objects.
-You can call these at any time - though I recommend you only really use then in `after` methods.
+You can call these at any time - though I recommend you only really use them in `after` methods.

-+ haunt.tag - (accepts a tagname) tags an issue/pull-request
++ issue.tag - (accepts a tagname) tags an issue/pull-request
-+ haunt.close - closes an issue/pull-request
++ issue.close - closes an issue/pull-request
-+ haunt.assign - (accepts a username) assigns an issue/pull-request
++ issue.assign - (accepts a username) assigns an issue/pull-request
-+ haunt.comment - (accepts a string) comments on an issue/pull-request
++ issue.comment - (accepts a string) comments on an issue/pull-request
-+ haunt.reportFailures - generic test failure message, which notifies a user what failed based on mocha reporter.
++ issue.reportFailures - generic test failure message, which notifies a user what failed based on mocha reporter.